-How to Stop Ads and Pop-ups on iPad
+How to Stop Pop-Up Ads on Your iPad

 What makes pop-ups on iPad different from the ones on the iPhone?
 Their size!
 10 inches of a flashy garish ad in your hands is not something to be presented at the work meeting or in the classroom.
 Like most of the other mobile devices, iPads don’t have classical Escape, Options, or Command keys, and closing pop-up windows becomes even more challenging using gesture controls.
 Intrusive ads developed their sneaky ways to remain on the screen regardless of all the tapping, swiping, and sliding from a desperate user.
 They contain dangerous, malicious scripts that take over the device just after one unsuccessful finger move.

-Different strategies, like opening a new tab, changing the URL, going back and forth trying to find that little cross closing the annoying banner, can work but they don’t solve the original problem.
+Different strategies, like opening a new tab, changing the URL, and going back and forth trying to find that little cross-closing annoying banner, can work but they don’t solve the original problem.
 Luckily, nowadays the Apple community knows better how to stop pop-ups on iPad once and forever, and some of these tips we would like to share with you.

 You may also want to know how to stop ads on eBay.
 Get insights from our article!